azer/crud/README.md

 ## CRUD

-A minimalistic database library for Go, with simple and familiar interface.
+A minimalistic relational database library for Go, with simple and familiar interface.

-## Manual

 * [Install](#install)
 * [Initialize](#initialize)